|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The cool, fresh flavor of peppermint melds with rich dark chocolate in these chewy, fudgy mint chocolate chip brownies.
 Because they're made with both cocoa powder and melted chocolate, and studded with dark chocolate chips, they're intensely chocolatey—so much so, that you'll never guess that they're made with olive oil instead of butter.
 And yes, extra virgin olive oil works beautifully.
+Alternatively, you can also make peppermint brownies.

 - 1/2 cup/45 grams chopped dark chocolate (or bittersweet chocolate chips)